 The steps shown in Figure 7.1.2-1 is described below.

-An existing function (such as NWDAF) or a new function can offer the service(s) to collect and provide security event(s) data as listed below to enable Operator’s security function based security evaluation and monitoring.
+An existing Network Function or a new function such as the Data Collector can offer the service(s) to collect and provide security event(s) data as listed below to enable Operator’s Security Function based security evaluation and monitoring.

 Whether the security event(s) data collection is done by NWDAF or by a new function is up to the conclusions of the study.
-To keep it simple, the term NWDAF is used further in the step description.
+To keep it simple, the term Data Collector NF is used further in the step description.

-According to operator policy, NWDAF subscribes to NF or OAM (i.e., Data Producer) for event exposure services related to the following security events (identified with suitable event IDs).
+According to operator policy, Data Collector NF subscribes to a Data Producer NF or an OAM Data Producer which provides event exposure services related to the following security events (identified with suitable event IDs).

 Authentication and Authorization failure event